Gleditsia triacanthos 'Skycole'

 A very popular shade tree, valued for its delicate, ferny appearance which casts a dappled shade below, notably more upright habit of growth than the species, taller than wide; tolerant of adverse growing conditions, seedless, makes a great street tree

-Skyline Honeylocust has dark green foliage throughout the season.
+Skyline Honeylocust has dark green deciduous foliage on a tree with a pyramidal habit of growth.
 The pinnately compound leaves turn an outstanding gold in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Skyline Honeylocust is an open deciduous tree with a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.